Qu'Appelle River: Description

-Assorted tributary coulees drain into the Qu'Appelle Valley at various junctures along its course, notably Echo Creek immediately upriver from Fort Qu'Appelle, and Last Oak Creek, north of Grenfell and Broadview, in the past the locus of an extremely successful aboriginal-managed ski resort.
-The other tributaries include the Moose Jaw River, Wascana Creek, Loon Creek, Jumping Deer Creek, Pheasant Creek, Kaposvar Creek, and Last Mountain Creek.
+Assorted tributary coulees drain into the Qu'Appelle Valley at various junctures along its course, including Echo Creek at Fort Qu'Appelle, Moose Jaw River, Wascana Creek, Loon Creek, Jumping Deer Creek, Pheasant Creek, Kaposvar Creek, and Last Mountain Creek.

 93% of the land in the Qu'Appelle Rivershed is used for agriculture purposes.

-Last Mountain Lake, also known as Long Lake, the largest natural lake in southern Saskatchewan (Lake Diefenbaker is larger but is a reservoir behind the Gardiner and Qu'Appelle River Dams), drains into the Qu'Appelle near the town of Craven, through Last Mountain Creek.
+Last Mountain Lake, the largest natural lake in southern Saskatchewan (Lake Diefenbaker is larger but is a man-made reservoir), drains into the Qu'Appelle near the town of Craven, through Last Mountain Creek.

 History

 In 1787, the North West Company established a fur trading post at Fort Espérance on the lower river.
 After it was abandoned in 1819, the Hudson's Bay Company established a post at Fort Qu'Appelle in 1852 immediately adjacent to the site of what became the town of the same name.

 The Qu'Appelle River and Valley derive their name from a Cree legend of a spirit that travels up and down it.
 The aboriginal people told the North West Company trader Daniel Harmon in 1804 that they often heard the voice of a human calling, "kâ-têpwêt?", meaning "What is calling?" ("que + appelle?" in French).
 They would respond, and the call would echo back (there is a strong echo phenomenon at Lebret).
+The name of the river in the Cree language is kâ-têpwêwi-sîpiy ᑳ ᑌᐻᐏ ᓰᐱᐩ.

 Pauline Johnson, a half-Mohawk poet, learned of the legend and elaborated upon it with Victorian sentiment.
 In her version, a young Cree swain heard his name while crossing one of the lakes and replied, "Who calls?"
 Only his echo could be heard (hence Echo Lake), and he realized it had been his bride-to-be calling out his name at the instant of her death.
-There has been local civic-booster advocacy to rename the Fishing Lakes as the Calling Lakes, so as further to emphasize Pauline Johnson's "legend of the Qu'Appelle Valley".